Dyson V6 Comparison – Dissecting the Differences Between The Different Variants

 One of the cheapest of all the variants – it costs less than $200.

 Bottom line: This is a great option if you’re just looking for a “cheap” Dyson handheld that will be able to handle your above the floor cleaning needs.
-It is limited though because of the lack of tools.

 This variant comes with a crevice tool, stiff brush tool and the mini-motorized brush.
 All of which is capable of picking up pet hair on upholstery, carpeted stairs or on tight crevices.